The Latest | Germany will resume working with UN relief agency for Palestinians after a review

 JERUSALEM — The Israeli military says its forces shot dead a Palestinian woman after she allegedly ran toward Israeli soldiers with a knife in the southern West Bank on Wednesday.

-The military said the incident took place at Okfim junction near the Palestinian city of Hebron.
-No soldiers were injured in the attempted stabbing.
+The military said it took place at Okfim junction near the Palestinian city of Hebron.
+No soldiers were injured.

 Palestinian authorities identified the slain woman as 20-year-old Maimuna Harahsheh.